Microsoft Teams’ pricing explained

 10 GB

-Most importantly, Pumble triumphs over Microsoft Teams in another vital category — the price.
+Most importantly, Pumble triumphs over Microsoft Teams in another vital category — the pricing.

 Pumble pricing plans

-If we go back to the example we gave you before — where you’d have to pay $14,400 for 300 Microsoft Teams Essentials licenses — you’ll see what we mean.
+Let’s go back to the example we had before — where you’d have to pay $14,400 for 300 Microsoft Teams Essentials licenses.

-And, even if you opted for the more expensive Pumble plan — Pumble BUSINESS — which offers more than the Essentials plan does, you’d still save money.
+Even if you opted for the more expensive Pumble plan — Pumble BUSINESS — which offers more than the Essentials plan does, you’d still save money and get double the storage, compared to Microsoft Teams.

-Microsoft Teams’ alternative: Pumble — for all your communication and collaboration needs
+Try Pumble & meet your communication and collaboration needs

-Microsoft Teams is an undeniably comprehensive tool.
-However, more features don’t always mean a better tool.
+Overall, Microsoft Teams is a fairly comprehensive tool.
+However, more features don’t guarantee a better experience.

-Moreover, with such pricey plans, MS Teams might leave you looking for a more affordable alternative.
+Moreover, with its expensive plans, Teams may have you searching for a more affordable alternative.

-With budget-friendly prices, competitive features, and a mission of continuous improvement, Pumble is the next big thing on the market.
+With budget-friendly prices, competitive features, and a mission of continuous improvement, Pumble might just be your new favorite collaboration platform.

 Start chatting with